important-basic-things/java-general/quiz/question-0014/question.md

+JVM specifies the length of each integer primitive type.
+So that there will all behave the same on different platforms.
+It is important to remember their length (either in *bit* or in *byte*.)

 Which of the following statements are true?

 1. The primitive types `int`, `short`, `long` and `byte` are all signed integer types.